-'A relevant entity that is carrying on a relevant activity that is a high risk intellectual property business is presumed not to have met the economic substance test for a financial year, even if there are core income generating activities relevant to the business and the intellectual property assets being carried out in the Islands, unless the relevant entity:
+"A relevant entity that is carrying on a relevant activity that is a high risk intellectual property business is presumed not to have met the economic substance test for a financial year, even if there are core income generating activities relevant to the business and the intellectual property assets being carried out in the Islands, unless the relevant entity:

-- (a) can demonstrate that there was a high degree of control over the development, exploitation, maintenance, enhancement and protection of the intangible asset, exercised by an adequate number of fulltime employees with the necessary qualifications that permanently reside and perform their activities within the Islands; and - (b) provides sufficient information under section 7(4)(j) to the Authority in relation to that financial year to rebut this presumption.'
+- (a) can demonstrate that there was a high degree of control over the development, exploitation, maintenance, enhancement and protection of the intangible asset, exercised by an adequate number of fulltime employees with the necessary qualifications that permanently reside and perform their activities within the Islands; and - (b) provides sufficient information under section 7(4)(j) to the Authority in relation to that financial year to rebut this presumption."

-Intellectual property business, in the form of 'high risk intellectual property ("IP") business', has sector-specific guidance applicable to it included in the Guidance, which provides that:
+The Guidance on intellectual property business, in the form of 'high risk intellectual property ("IP") business', provides that:

-'A relevant entity that is carrying on high risk IP business is presumed not to have met the ES Test for a financial year, even if there are Cayman Islands CIGA relevant to the business and the IP assets being carried out in the Islands.
-A relevant entity may rebut this presumption if it can produce materials to the Authority which demonstrate that there is, and historically has been, a high degree of control over the development, exploitation, maintenance, protection and enhancement (also referred to as "DEMPPE") of the intangible asset, exercised by an adequate number of full-time employees with the necessary qualifications that permanently reside and perform their activities within the Islands.
+"A relevant entity that is carrying on high risk IP business is presumed not to have met the ES Test for a financial year, even if there are CIGA relevant to the business and the IP assets being carried out in the [Cayman] Islands.
+A relevant entity may rebut this presumption if it can produce materials to the Authority which demonstrate that there is, and historically has been, a high degree of control over the development, exploitation, maintenance, protection and enhancement (also referred to as "DEMPE") of the IP asset, exercised by an adequate number of full-time employees with the necessary qualifications that permanently reside and perform their activities within the [Cayman] Islands.